 The carvings were created by people scratching the rocks with some instrument that created indentations in the rock.
 The rocks are similar to petroglyphs found near Long Lake in Oregon near Klamath Falls and the California border.

-He was given permission to test the rocks by the Paiute Indians whose reservation land contains the rocks.
-Benson used radiocarbon testing to date the age of the rocks underneath the petroglyphs.
-They are approximately 14,800 years ago.
+He was given permission by the Paiute Indians whose reservation land contains the rocks.
+Benson used radiocarbon testing to date the age of the rocks that were underneath the petroglyphs.

 The next mystery that need to be solved was how long ago the petroglyphs were carved into the rocks.
 Benson saw that the carvings had a thin carbonate layer on top of the petroglyphs that made them lighter colored than the surrounding rocks.